Infamousmike9/Pandas_Homework/README.md

 </p>

 This repository is a portfolio analysis in which we are analyzing seven separate portfolios and comparing to the [S&P 500](https://www.google.com/finance/quote/.INX:INDEXSP).
+At the end of the analysis we will be comparing a custom created portfolio with the [S&P 60 TSX](https://www.google.com/finance/quote/TX60:INDEXTSI?sa=X&ved=2ahUKEwiLtOnyhL3sAhXDVt8KHTUmDQcQ_AUoAXoECA4QAw).

 The analysis begins by first reading several csv files which contain stock data pulled from Google Finance via the (=GOOGLEFINANCE) sheets formula.
 Once the data is pulled in CSV file format it is cleaned of null values and indexed by Date.